 Phew, that’s a recap of our three packed days in Amsterdam!
 A question I’ve been getting a lot is about what it was like to travel there for such a short trip.
 Honestly, it wasn’t bad at all…we’d found direct flights on United out of Dulles via Scott’s Cheap Flights and our flights were on time.
 There was obviously the risk of delays but if everything goes as planned and you power through jet lag on day one, it’s completely doable!
 We loved Amsterdam and can’t wait to go back in the warmer months–it was in the 40s pretty much the whole time but you definitely feel the wind more due to the canals.
 We also got incredibly lucky, as it typically rains a lot but didn’t shed a drop for the three full days!

-Let me know if you have any specific questions (in the comments below or at firstname.lastname@example.org).
+Let me know if you have any specific questions about spending 3 days in Amsterdam (in the comments below or at email@example.com).
 And trust me, plan a trip to Amsterdam–evennnn if it’s just for three days–you won’t regret it!